manumohanc/VPC-creation-awscli/README.md

    Amazon documentation can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

  - Configure AWS CLI
-    Create a user with programatic access and take a note of the access key and secret key Next run aws configure command which will prompt for addtional details and save it as a profile named default.
+    Create a user with programatic access and take a note of the access key and secret key.
+    Next run aws configure command which will prompt for addtional details and save it as a profile named default.
      ```sh
      $ aws configure